usnistgov/FIPS201/_FIPS201/keymanagement.md

 ## 5.5 PKI Repository and Online Certificate Status Protocol (OCSP) Responders {#s-5-5}
 {:latex-toc="5.5 PKI Repository and Online Certificate Status Protocol Responders"}

-CAs that issue certificates corresponding to PIV private keys (e.g., PIV authentication, card authentication, digital signature, or key management certificates) SHALL
+CAs that issue certificates corresponding to PIV private keys (i.e., PIV authentication, card authentication, digital signature, or key management certificates) SHALL

-- maintain a Hypertext Transfer Protocol (HTTP)-accessible service that publishes the CRLs for the PIV certificates that it issues, as specified in [[PROF]](../_Appendix/references.md#ref-PROF);
+- maintain a Hypertext Transfer Protocol (HTTP) accessible service that publishes the CRLs for the PIV certificates that it issues, as specified in [[PROF]](../_Appendix/references.md#ref-PROF);
 - maintain an HTTP-accessible service that publishes any CA certificates issued to it, as specified in [[PROF]](../_Appendix/references.md#ref-PROF); and
 - operate Online Certificate Status Protocol (OCSP, specified in [[RFC 6960]](../_Appendix/references.md#ref-RFC6960)) services for the PIV certificates that it issues, as specified in [[PROF]](../_Appendix/references.md#ref-PROF).